deepblue597/beaver-doc/docs/grammar/params.md

 ## ModelRef

 ModelRef allows referencing an already defined Model within a parameter.
-Instead of defining the entire model from scratch, you refer to the model's name
+Instead of defining the entire model from scratch, you refer to the model's name (`name`).

 ---